Chapter 5 of 11

 The Core Rule

 A squad should be able to ship a feature without coordinating with other squads.
-If they can't—if they're constantly blocked by dependencies—the boundaries are wrong.
+If they are constantly blocked by dependencies--if they need another team to build an API, update a shared library, or deploy a database change--the boundaries are wrong.
 Redraw them.

 This means each squad needs: